carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 {: .callout}

 # The `threading` module
-We will now parallelise the computation of pi using the `threading` module that is built into Python.
+Another possibility for parallelization is to use the `threading` module.
+This module is built into Python.
+In this section, we'll use it to estimate pi once again.

 We now build a queue/worker model.
 This is the basis of multi-threading applications in Python.
 At this point creating a parallel program is quite involved.
 After we've done this, we'll see ways to